degenhard/django-redis-sessions/README.rst

 ------------

 1. Run ``pip install django-redis-sessions`` or alternatively  download the tarball and run ``python setup.py install``,

+For Django > 1.3 use origin package (https://github.com/martinrusev/django-redis-sessions)

 2. Set ``redis_sessions.session`` as your session engine, like so::